Threetwosevensixseven/ayfxedit-improved/README.md

 I got frustrated trying to build Shiru's C++ Builder source in any of the publicly available C++ Builder versions, so I converted the project to unicode and built this fork in the free [C++ Builder 10.2 Tokyo Starter Edition](https://www.embarcadero.com/products/cbuilder/starter/info).

-The main reason I forked ayfxedit was because I wanted to add looped sustain fx to the editor and player - my use case is a thrust sound for [Jet Power Jack](http://zxbasic.uk/db/40) that ramps up when you thrust, sustains as long as you hold '''SPACE''' down, then fades away when you release ```SPACE```.
+The main reason I forked ayfxedit was because I wanted to add looped sustain effects to the editor and player - my use case was a thrust sound for [Jet Power Jack](http://zxbasic.uk/db/40) that ramps up when you thrust, sustains as long as you hold '''SPACE''' down, then fades away when you release ```SPACE```.
 I eventually realised I could do this in the player without needing to modifiy the editor, but by then I had made some other small UI enhancements like aligning the column headers, and being able to double-click on .afx and .afb files if the file extensions are registed.

 I would also like to make an enhanced player that locks certain sounds to certain channels, so thrust is panned center, and other sounds like pick up and die are panned left/right.
 ANn maybe even a pseudo-surround-sound mode that bounces a monophonic fx around all three channels...